Industrial Warehouse Cracks

 1. Reinforcement placement lower than planned

-• Select cores showed reinforcing steel closer to the slab bottom than indicated on the drawings reviewed, which leaves the slab surface less supported and contributes to wider visible cracking under traffic.
+• Select cores showed reinforcing steel closer to the slab bottom than indicated on the drawings reviewed, which allows wider shrinkage cracks to occur.

 2. Concrete quality and thickness consistent with drawings in sampled locations

-• Visual review of the cores indicated sound paste with well-bonded aggregates and thickness consistent with the documents in the areas sampled.
+• Visual review of the cores indicated sound paste with well-bonded aggregates and thickness consistent with the construction drawings.

 Extracted concrete core beside core hole used to verify slab thickness and condition.